joeygibson/verticareader/README.md

 Usage: verticareader FILE [options]

 Options:
-    -o, --output NAME   output file name (defaults to stdout) -t, --types NAME    file with list of column types, in order, one per line (optional names, separated by /) -z, --tz-offset +/-HOURS
+    -o, --output NAME   output file name (default is stdout) -t, --types NAME    file with list of column types, in order, one per line (optional names, separated by /)
+    -z, --tz-offset +/-HOURS
                         offset hours for times without TZ
+    -d, --delimiter DELIMITER
+                        field delimiter (default is ,)
+    -s, --single-quotes
-    -h, --help          display this help message
+                        use \' for quoting (default is \") -h, --help          display this help message
+    -v, --version       display the program version
 ```

 At its simplest, `verticareader` will read in a Vertica native file, along with a